-- NaCl or KCl are the most commonly used salts for elution, although sulfate, formate, or acetate salts also can be used. - Up to 1.0 M ionic strength elutes most proteins. - Use up to 2.0 M ionic strength for removal of tightly bound proteins or for column cleanup (see below). - Ionic strength changes may be either by step or continuous gradients. - Gradient volumes of 10 to 20 column volumes provide a good compromise between resolution and peak dilution.
+- NaCl and KCl are the most commonly used salts for elution, although sulfate, formate, or acetate salts can also be used. - Up to 1.0 M ionic strength elutes most proteins. - Use up to 2.0 M ionic strength to remove very tightly bound proteins or for column cleanup (see below). - Ionic strength changes may be either by step or continuous gradients. - Gradient volumes of 10 to 20 column volumes normally provide a good compromise between resolution and peak dilution.

-Note that with the high flow rates possible with Perfusion ChromatographyTM, increased gradient volumes (with decreased slope and therefore increased resolution) are possible without the excessive times normally experienced with conventional media.
+Note that with the very high flow rates possible with Perfusion Chromatography[TM], increased gradient volumes (with decreased slope and therefore increased resolution) are possible without the excessive times normally experienced with conventional media.